gadogttas/discord-key-bot/README.md

 # Usage

 ```
-DirectCommands:
-  add     Add a key or url
-  mykeys  Browse your own keys
-  remove  Remove a key or url and send to you in a PM
-GuildCommands:
+Channel Commands:
   browse    Browse through available games
   claim     Claims a game from available keys
+  latest    Browse through available games by date added in descending order
+  platform  Lists available games for the specified platform
+  platforms Shows valid platforms
+  random    Display 20 random available games
-  search  Searches available games
+  search    Search available games
-  share   Add this guild the guilds you share keys with
+  share     Share your keys with this guild
   unshare   Remove this guild from the guilds you share keys with
+Direct Message Commands:
+  add       Add a key
+  mykeys    Browse your own keys
+  remove    Remove a key and send to you in a PM
-​No Category:
+No Category:
   help      Shows this message

 Type !help command for more info on a command.
 You can also type !help category for more info on a category.